TKasperczyk/vscode-copy-to-llm/README.md

 - **Formatted Output:** Generate well-structured content with file paths and appropriate code blocks.
 - **Clipboard Support:** Quickly copy single file contents to your clipboard.
 - **New Document Creation:** Open compiled content in a new VS Code document for easy editing and review.
+- **Copy Selection:** Copy one or more highlighted code blocks—each annotated with `path:line-start–line-end` and fenced with the proper language ID.
+- **Copy Git Diff:** Grab `git diff` (or unstaged changes) for selected files even including submodules and format it as a single diff block.

 ## Installation